 – If you don’t know your councillors, email or ring any of them and ask the same thing.
 By all means refer them to this website, or ask if they would like yourself (or somebody else) to brief them on the issue.

-Be aware that most councils have never looked at this issue, so the best way forward in the first instance is to offer an information briefing and an opportunity to take a small step forward.
+Be aware that most councils have never looked at this issue, so the best way forward in the first instance is to offer an information briefing (we can undertake this) and an opportunity to take a small step forward.
 Showing that other councils in Australia are taking concerted action is very worthwhile.

-The easiest first step for any council is for it to instruct its administration staff to prepare a basic scoping report, simply outlining how various sectors (eg transport, tourism, farmers) may be affected by a sharp rise in fuel prices or availability of petroleum fuels.
+The easiest first step for any council is for it to instruct its administration staff to prepare a basic scoping report (a more elaborate example is here), simply outlining how various sectors (eg transport, tourism, farmers) may be affected by a sharp rise in fuel prices or availability of petroleum fuels.
 At the foot of this article is a sample motion.

 If you can, please do let us know what action you have taken and which councillors, or council staff, appear to be alert to this issue.